ElyTgy/InstantStudy/README.md

 * We would want to let users upload youtube files by giving us the link
 * Authentication and authorization.
 Users could sign in and have an account
 * Each user save the notes and add to them

+This project is a submission for MakeUC 2021 hackathon